powercodeacademy/rails-dynamic-request-lab/README.md

 2. The application should render the values from the `student` record in the database

 ## Keys to remember

 * Make sure that you use a route variable for the `show` request path

-* If you google around and discover generators/scaffolds, **don't use them** for this lab
+* If you Google around and discover generators/scaffolds, **don't use them** for this lab.
+The purpose of this lab is to help you learn and practice the fundamentals of Rails by building each part of the MVC pattern yourself.
+Generators and scaffolds automatically create controllers, models, views, and routes for you, which can prevent you from understanding how these components work together.
+By writing the code manually, you'll gain a deeper understanding of routing, controller actions, instance variables, and dynamic views—skills that are essential for real-world Rails development.

 ## Resources

 * [Documentation](http://api.rubyonrails.org/classes/ActionDispatch/Routing.html)

 * [Reading](https://github.com/learn-co-curriculum/rails-dynamic-request-readme)